Introduction: Psychological Price of Conformity

 Call to Action

-Evaluate your own conformity: Are you upholding norms that don’t help you or society?
+Evaluate your own Psychological price of conformity: Are you upholding norms that don’t help you or society?
 Challenge these norms today.
 Start by sharing your thoughts, starting conversations, and engaging in community actions that reflect true change.
 Together, we can pave the way for a more just and fair society.

 Questions for Readers